 [SCRATCHY, SCREECHY SOUND]

 QUINN: This is the sound of a tiny mouse embryo, the size of a grain of rice.
 Once scientists see which mouse cells have taken up the new gene, they place them into an embryo that will continue to grow into a mouse.
 They are called knockout mice because a gene has been knocked out and replaced.
 With a bit of luck, when they grow up, some of these knock out mice will transmit the new gene to their offspring.

-QUINN: Capecchi’s 13-thousand mice are kept in a facility called the mouse house.
+QUINN: Capecchi's 13-thousand mice are kept in a facility called the mouse house.
 They're cared for by a crew of biologists, former veterinary techs and pet store workers.
-Fred Beasley and Adine Marston often witness strange grooming behavior, and they too wonder what the research could reveal about ourselves.
+Fred Beasley and Adine Marston often witness strange grooming behavior, and they too wondered what the research could reveal about ourselves.

 FRED: Some mice like to groom themselves in interesting ways, make neat little patterns on their fur.

 JUNE: Uh-huh.
 I had a cage where 11 other mice had a little rainbow shape above their left eye, every single one of them except for the one that was doing the grooming.

 QUINN: Watching mice grooming, it's hard to imagine that a single gene could control such a complex behavior.
 But Joy Greer, a former graduate student in Capecchi's lab, replaced a normal copy of a gene called HOXB8 with a defective one.
 She was expecting to study limb deformities.
 Instead, she noticed the mice started grooming to the extreme.
 They stayed awake to do it.
 It looked to her like a form of OCD, obsessive compulsive disorder.

 GREER: Oh, it was totally unexpected.
 Basically, I noticed that these mice had these huge bald patches and I had to find out why and while I was analyzing the video tapes it became very clear that what was happening was that the mice were removing their hair while they were grooming themselves.